What Exactly Are Bedsores?

 - Repositioning every hour, and limiting time out of bed, in recliner, or chair

-Some example of equipment used to prevent and heal them are:
+Some examples of equipment used to prevent and heal them are:

 - Pressure reducing mattresses

 Yes, as with any case of suspected neglect or abuse, it should be reported to the facility and reported to:

 - Calling: 1-888-201-4563

 - Or online at: www.health.ny.gov/facilities/nursing/complaints.htm